mavaddat/postman-docs/src/pages/docs/insights/insights-gs.md

 }
 ```

-The Postman Insights Agent CLI needs access to the following permissions in order to install the Insights Agent in ECS.
-If the profile you selected lacks any of these permissions, the CLI output will show an error message with which action it was attempting to perform.
+The Postman Insights Agent CLI needs the following permissions in order to install the Insights Agent in ECS.
+If the profile you selected lacks any of these permissions, the CLI output will show an error message indicating which action it was attempting to perform.

 The `AmazonECS_FullAccess` policy provided by Amazon is a superset of these actions; you could add that entire policy as an easy way to ensure your permissions are sufficient, if they're not already.